viamiraia/participation-gaps/README.md

 ## TODO List

 - [ ] ⏫ Acquire other ranked datasets and activities to test with ➕ 2023-12-18
+    - [ ] Labor participation and richest people ➕ 2023-12-18
 - [ ] ⏫ Double-check methods. ➕ 2023-12-18
 - [ ] ⏫ Graph relationship between top-n size and gender ratio ➕ 2023-12-18
 - [ ] 🔼 Cleanup Repository➕ 2023-12-18